Please ensure that you send in your registration and

 - The date for an oral exam will depend on the availability of an examiner in your area of operation.

 - Oral exams are usually held at the FGASA office in Johannesburg.

-- A degree of literacy is essential to obtain the FGASA Specialist Field Guide Qualification, therefore oral evaluations will normally be restricted to Field Guide (NQF2) and Advanced Field Guide (NQF4).
+- A degree of literacy is essential to obtain the FGASA Professional Field Guide Qualification, therefore oral evaluations will normally be restricted to Apprentice Field Guide (NQF2) and Field Guide (NQF4).

 Special examination sittings

 - If you are on a course with a FGASA endorsed training provider, you will write your FGASA exam at the end of your course on a date set by the training provider.

 - If you do not pass the above exam you may not write another special sitting at the training provider (unless you are on a year course).

 - You will have to apply and re-write the exam on the next available FGASA National exam date.

 How do I get my Theory Exam Results?